sereneliu/AoC-2017/README.md

 * Day 23: how to reconstruct and optimize code
 * Day 24: I hate recursion
 * Day 25: how to use tuples to shorten code
+## Next Steps
+* Complete all puzzles (missing Days 7 Part 2, 18 Part 2, 21, and 24 as of 12/26/17)
+* Optimize each puzzle so that each part could be solved under 15 seconds